Monmouth County Workers’ Compensation Lawyers | Chemical Exposure

 - Gas station workers

 - Farm, garden and nursery workers

 - Mine workers

 Although most cases of toxic chemical exposure occur in industrial settings, workers in any industry are susceptible.
 Even office workers exposed to cleaning chemicals or paint may suffer injury if the area is not properly ventilated.

-If you routinely work with dangerous chemicals, your employer has a duty to provide you with proper protective gear, including goggles, gloves, a helmet, full body suit or ventilation system, depending on the type of chemical you are working with.
+If you routinely work with dangerous chemicals, your employer has a duty to provide you with proper protective gear, including goggles, gloves, a helmet, full body suit, or ventilation system, depending on the situation.
 If your protective gear is inadequate, you may be at risk.

 - Benzene: Benzene is produced by cigarette smoke, forest fires, automobile exhaust, and is used in the production of plastics, gasoline, rubber, synthetics, resin and other materials.
 Benzene exposure has been linked to all types of leukemia and some blood disorders, including aplastic anemia.

-- Teflon®: Teflon®, or perflourooctanoic acid (PFOA), is a non-stick chemical manufactured by DuPont.
-Other companies stopped manufacturing PFOA in 2006 due to mounting concerns that the chemical may be linked to reproductive disorders, cancer and developmental problems.
+- Teflon®: Teflon®, or perfluorooctanoic acid (PFOA), is a non-stick chemical manufactured by DuPont.
+Other companies stopped manufacturing PFOA in 2006 due to mounting concerns that the chemical may be linked to reproductive disorders, cancer, and developmental problems.